• surveying techniques

 After working in Dutch commercial archaeology for over a year, Ruud became the island archaeologist on St. Eustatius in the Dutch Caribbean in 2011.
 Since then, he has directed numerous underwater and terrestrial archaeological projects and field schools, teaching hundreds of students on various islands such as Mauritius, Martinique, the Dominican Republic Grenada, St. Eustatius, Salt Cay, and Bonaire.
 In 2016, he founded Terramar Museum, a new archaeological museum on Bonaire.
 A year later, he founded The Shipwreck Survey in order to focus fully on underwater archaeological research and exploration.
 In addition to his work at The Shipwreck Survey, Ruud is also an associate lecturer at Flinders University in Australia.
 Ruud has been diving for over two decades.
 He is a PADI Open Water Scuba Instructor and Specialty Instructor with experience diving all over the world.
 Besides archaeology, his big passion is underwater photography.

-Alex Hinton is an American archaeologist who holds a Masters degree in maritime archaeology from Flinders University.
-For the past five years, she has worked on archaeological projects across the Caribbean and United States.
+Alex is an American archaeologist who holds a Masters degree in maritime archaeology from Flinders University.
+She has been a project leader for The Shipwreck Survey since 2020.

-Alex was Director of the St. Eustatius Center for Archaeological Research from 2021 to 2022.
+For the past six years, Alex has worked on archaeological projects across the Caribbean and United States.
+She was Director of the St. Eustatius Center for Archaeological Research from 2021 to 2022.
 Her research in the Caribbean has focused primarily on maritime archaeological projects, but she has extensive experience in terrestrial archaeology as well.
 Her specialties are underwater site formation processes and the archaeology of colonial-period warships.
-Besides being a vital part of The Shipwreck Survey’s field team, Alex brings a wealth of knowledge and experience to the lab, where she leads the artifact conservation and documentation processes.
+Besides being a vital part of The Shipwreck Survey’s field team, Alex brings a wealth of knowledge and experience to the lab, where she leads the artifact conservation and data analysis.
 She is currently a Ph.D. candidate at Flinders University, focusing on Dutch East India Company shipwreck collections.

 Our air-conditioned presentation rooms are equipped with large screens and provide ample workspace.